 - Support community education initiatives for low-income communities in your area.

-- Think global.
-We are all one race, and the condition of our planet lies on all shoulders.
-By assisting developing nations with education we can further impact the health of our planet.
+- Think globally.
+We are all one race, and the condition of our planet lies on all of our shoulders.
+By assisting developing nations with more education – we can further impact the health of our planet in positive ways.

 Tier 3: Earth Angel

 - Research non-profits that are working to educate people in developing countries.
-Many of our natural resources come from developing countries, by educating the communities they can create better sustainability practices for the preservation of their resources.
+Many of our natural resources come from developing countries; by educating those communities, they can learn to create better sustainability practices for the preservation of their natural resources.

 Education increases awareness and concern for the environment